wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 8. EVERY project partner must submit on gradescope even if you are working from the same repository.

-9. Before you start the next week's assignment, you need to merge in the pull request you submitted.

 ## Specification
 0. Use github classroom to fork the cmsc13600-project repository as above and connect github to gradescope so that you make homework submissions.